-Please help us spread the word, asking SWFT Blockchain to support verifiable builds via their Twitter!
+Please help us spread the word discussing the risks of centralized custodians with SWFT Blockchain via their Twitter!

 Do your own research!

 Try out searching for "lost bitcoins", "stole my money" or "scammers" together with the wallet's name, even if you think the wallet is generally trustworthy.
 For all the bigger wallets you will find accusations.
 Make sure you understand why they were made and if you are comfortable with the provider's reaction.

 The Analysis ¶

 The description on Google Play is full of buzzwords like big data, AI, machine learning but no clear words on weather this wallet is custodial or not.
 Given its strong emphasis on speed and many coins and no words on the usual seed words, we have to assume it is indeed custodial.
 Their FAQ also sounds more like a custodial exchange than a wallet.
 This app is certainly not verifiable.

 As the provider of this product holds the keys, verifiability of the product is not relevant to the security of the funds!

 Is the product self-custodial?If the answer is "no", we mark it as "Custodial: The provider holds the keys".

 A custodial service is a service where the funds are held by a third party like the provider.
 The custodial service can at any point steal all the funds of all the users at their discretion.
 Our investigations stop there.